johnpeterflynn/nerve-segmentation-classification/README.md

-## Multitask Learning on Nerve Ultrasouns Images
+## Multitask Learning on Nerve Ultrasound Images

 This repository contains several multi-task extensions of a U-Net model[1] to improve segmentation results on a small ultrasound nerve dataset.
 Our approaches were guided by TUM's chair for Computer Aided Medical Procedures.
 We applied multi-task learning[2] with a U-Net model to improve segmentation results on a very limited dataset.
 We implemented multiple architectures including hard parameter sharing using an FCN classifier at the U-net bottleneck, soft parameter sharing using cross-stitch networks[3] as well as a ResNet-18 benchmark classifier.
 Our classifiers used cross entropy loss and segmenters used dice loss.
 We experimented with several multitask loss approaches including linear weighting of classification and segmentation loss, uncertainty weighting[4] and loss scheduling[5].